break-stuff/cem-plugin-react-wrapper/README.md

       /** If true, types will be created for your wrappers - default is "true" */
       typescript: true,

+      /** The property from the component object constructed by the CEM Analyzer */
+      descriptionSrc: 'description',

+      /** Displays the slot section of the element description */
+      slotDocs: true

+      /** Displays the events section of the element description */
+      eventDocs: true
     }),
   ],
 };